 Alcohol and tobacco

 Alcohol can be imported, but it must be declared and duties apply.
 The duty-free allowance you're used to as a traveller does not apply to shipped goods.
-All tobacco products — including cigarettes, cigars, and loose tobacco — must be declared, and excise duty applies per stick or gram.
+All tobacco products — cigarettes, cigars, loose tobacco — must be declared, and excise duty applies per stick or gram.

 Pets